BruNwa/AZ_Control/README.md

 ## Exiting the Program

-Press the 'End' key to exit the program.
+Press the 'End' key while the terminal is in focus to exit the program.

 ## Contributing